-He is Associate Professor of Christian Theology at Midwestern Baptist Theological Seminary. where he teaches courses in systematic theology.
-He also teaches seminars at the Ph.D. level in systematics and historical theology, supervising Ph.D. students through their dissertation writing.
+Matthew Barrett is the founder and editor-in-chief of Credo Magazine and he is the host of the Credo podcast, where he talks with fellow theologians about the most important theological issues facing the Christian faith today.
+He is also the Director of the Center for Classical Theology.
+He is Professor of Christian Theology at Midwestern Baptist Theological Seminary. where he teaches courses in systematic theology.
+He also teaches seminars at the Ph.D. level in systematic theology, philosophical theology, and historical theology, supervising Ph.D. students through their dissertation writing.

 He is the author of numerous books, such as Simply Trinity: The Unmanipulated Father, Son, and Spirit (Baker), which won the Christianity Today Award in Theology.
 Currently, he is writing a Systematic Theology with Baker Academic which you can read about at Anselm House.

 His new book is called The Reformation as Renewal: Retrieving the One, Holy, Catholic, and Apostolic Church (Zondervan Academic).
 He has several books that will release soon, including The Trinity and the Renewal of Nicaea (IVP Academic).
 He is the editor of several series, including Pillars in Christian Dogmatics (B&H Academic); New Studies in Classical Theology (Crossway); Thomas Aquinas for Protestants (Crossway).